Conair94/junk-theorems-in-lean/README.md

 > **Theorem 4.** *The following are equivalent: The binary expansion of $`7`$.*

 > **Theorem 5.** *The dot product of not with itself.
-Moreover, the matrix determinant of or.*
+Moreover, the matrix determinant of or.
+However, not the determinant of and.*

-On the other hand, note that the determinant of and is not a true statement.

 > **Theorem 6.** *One divided by zero is equal to zero.*